Cedrick Wilson Jr.: Dallas Cowboys

-Miami Dolphins
+Miami Dolphins (first stint)

 On March 17, 2022, Wilson signed a three-year, $22.8 million contract with the Miami Dolphins and was expected to compliment second-year wide receiver Jaylen Waddle.
 He ended up having a diminished role behind the recently acquired Tyreek Hill and Waddle, plus the emergence of Trent Sherfield as the main backup at wide receiver.
 He appeared in 15 games, tallying 12 receptions for 136 yards, 13 punt returns for 97 yards (7.5-yard avg.) and no touchdowns.

 In August 2023, his contract was restructured by the Dolphins after his down season, with a provision to create a void year and becoming a free agent in 2024.
 His production had a slight improvement because of injuries to the other team's wide receivers, registering 22 receptions (fourth on the team), 296 yards and 3 touchdowns in 15 contests.
 He also lost his punt return specialist role when the team added Braxton Berrios.